Introduction to Spiritual Psychosis

 Common Symptoms to Recognize

-• Behavioral: Social withdrawal and risky or erratic behavior are common and need attention.
+• Behavioral: It often has social withdrawal and risky or erratic behavior, and should be addressed.

 The Stigma Surrounding Spiritual Psychosis